yohan-pg/stylegan2-ada-pytorch/EXPERIMENTS.md

     -) Train a baseline for 1M
     -) Update the optim script and compare

+# Real Conv
+- With the SG2 normalization applies to the style matrix, it does not seem to train. noise/no-noise, plus id/no plus id (centered at 0), gamma 10/100.
+- Without it, it does seem to train.
+So far I tried without plus id, just centered at 0.
+With plus ID it seems to work negligably better.
+Mul by sqrt(512) (before the +I) also works, but appears to slow down convergence a bit...
+Div by sqrt(512) performs a bit better than both.
+- Next up, try with the noise again, then with baking (without plus ID, different factors, etc.).

 # Low prio
 -) Once finished, abalate every change (noise, ppl, gamma, mixing, etc.) to understand their effect better -) Hyperparameter search on the ideal gamma factor, but only once everything else is in place.
 -) Double check the SG2 configuration (which will be our final config) -) Can we train on W+ with our thing?
 -) Double check quality with/without injection in ToRGB